Astros rookie star Peña delivers again in World Series win - WHIZ News

 Having already won the AL Championship Series MVP award and a Gold Glove in the last two weeks, the emerging star from the Dominican Republic helped Houston move one win away from the ultimate prize — the World Series trophy.

-Ahead 3-2 in the matchup with the Phillies, it’s hard to imagine now the Astros started the season with many fans wondering how in the world they would replace All-Star shortstop Carlos Correa.
+Ahead 3-2 in the matchup with the Phillies, it’s hard to imagine now the Astros started the season with many fans wondering how in the world they would replace All-Star shortstop Carlos Correa, who signed with Minnesota as a free agent.

+“I never saw it as having to fill shoes,” Peña said.
+“I just had to come in and be myself, play my game.
+But at the end of the season, once we accomplish our goal, which is to go all the way, then I’ll sit down and reflect on the journey.
+But there’s still work to do and we’ve got to lock in.”

 Again proving the biggest moments in baseball aren’t too big for him, the expressive and exuberant Peña grounded a hard RBI single up the middle in the first inning, then reached high to spear Nick Castellanos’ liner to thwart a potential rally in the third.